Aldar Properties PJSC – Annual report – 31 December 2018

 3.7 REVENUE RECOGNITION

-The Group had elected to early adopt IFRS 15 with effect from 1 January 2015.
+The Group had elected to early adopt IFRS 15 “Revenue from Contracts with Customers”, from 1 January 2015.

 Step 3 Determine the transaction price: The transaction price is the amount of consideration to which the Group expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties.